-Check out these three quick questions about your year in 2018:
+Check out these three quick questions about your last year:

 1) Were you net/net energized or depleted by your work most of the time?